OracleCPS/aiconlineshopping/Home.md

-## LAB 100 - EXPLORE OICS INTEGRATION CLOUD SERVICE
+## LAB 100 - Explore OIC Integration Cloud Service

-## OICS LOGIN
+## OIC Login

-Open  your OICS Enviorment as shared, login page looks like this.
+Open  your OIC Enviorment as shared,your login page looks like this.Provide your username and password and click 'Sign In'.

 ![](images/OICS_Env.PNG)

-## OICS CONNECTION
+## OIC Connection

-You will now be presented with the OICS Service Console from which you will be performing the rest of this workshop lab.
+You will now be presented with the OIC Service Console from which you will be performing the rest of this workshop lab.

 ![](images/OIC_HOME.PNG)

-## EXPLORE OICS CONNECTION
+## Explore OIC Connection

-Select Integrations Tab,then followed by Connections tab from designer page  as shown below-
+Select **Integrations** Tab,then followed by Connections tab from designer page  as shown below-

 ![](images/OIC_INTEGRATION_TAB.PNG)